hafizbadrie/slasherrb/README.md

   * If content has `<p>`, then call `get_paragraphs_content`
   * If content doesn't have any children but text, push the text to contents with `push_contents`
   * If content still have children, then recursive to the child, or else, go to the next sibling tag
+2. Refactor code
-2. Publish as a gem
+3. Publish as a gem